-The Restorative Practices Report incorporates both restorative practices theory and practical application by aggregating research, stakeholder feedback and actionable implementation tools into a single body of materials.
-The report comprises a research overview prepared by Johns

-Hopkins Institute of Education Policy; feedback from nearly 400 stakeholders; a robust set of recommendations derived from the research and stakeholder feedback; and an Implementation and Resources Guide, newly developed by City Schools' Office of Social Emotional Learning, Climate and Wellness.
+The Restorative Practices Plan (plan) incorporates both restorative practices theory and practical application by aggregating research, stakeholder feedback and actionable implementation tools into a single body of materials.
+The plan comprises a research overview prepared by Johns Hopkins Institute of Education Policy, feedback from nearly 400 stakeholders, a robust set of recommendations derived from the research and stakeholder feedback, and an Implementation and Resources Guide (guide), newly developed by City Schools Office of Social Emotional Learning, Climate and Wellness.
 The guide provides practitioners, school leaders, and educators with relevant materials to support trained personnel in implementing restorative practices as a daily practice in their schools.
 An assessment tool developed by City Schools is also included in the guide to provide transparent information on the manner in which RP implementation will be evaluated in schools.
 The tools and materials that informed the public about restorative practices and elicited stakeholder feedback during the planning period are included in Appendix II to assist interested practitioners, researchers and school districts in replicating relevant aspects of the process.

-Implementation of restorative practices in a school district is a long-term endeavor.
-Research indicates that whole-school adoption requires three to five years of training and support for all participants to become truly restorative.
+The adoption of a restorative practices plan in a school district is a long-term strategy.
+Research indicates that even whole-school adoption requires three to five years of training and support for all participants to become truly restorative.
 Given the long-term nature of RP implementation, the plan should be revisited and revised frequently (at least annually) as milestones are met and new circumstances arise.